-Overdosage with morphine is characterised by respiratory depression (a decrease in respiratory rate and/or tidal volume, Cheyne-Stokes respiration, cyanosis), pneumonia aspiration, pulmonary oedema, extreme somnolence progressing to stupor or coma, confusion, severe dizziness, severe drowsiness, severe nervousness or restlessness, hallucinations, convulsions (especially in infants and children), skeletal muscle flaccidity, hypothermia, cold and clammy skin, and sometimes bradycardia and hypotension.
-Rhabdomyolysis, progressing to renal failure, has been reported in overdosage.
+Overdosage with morphine is characterised by respiratory depression (a decrease in respiratory rate and/or tidal volume, Cheyne-Stokes respiration, cyanosis), extreme somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, and sometimes bradycardia and hypotension.
 In severe overdosage, apnoea, circulatory collapse, cardiac arrest and death may occur.